 There’s no one best CDT gear system, but these lightweight, simple picks are a good place to start.

 This is the piece of equipment that you’ll be using the most, so spend time picking the right one.
 A good pack should fit your body, ride well when it’s loaded, and rub or chafe while you walk.
-As for the AT, I like the Gossamer Gear Gorilla and its bigger cousin, the Mariposa.
-They only weigh two pounds but are made of abrasion-resistant 70-denier ripstop or 100-denier high strength nylon that can handle a load.
+On the CDT, I like the Gossamer Gear Gorilla and its bigger cousin, the Mariposa.
+Weighing in at just two pounds, the Gorilla is made of made of abrasion-resistant 70-denier Robic nylon reinforced with 100-denier fabric (100- and 200-denier respectively for the Mariposa), and can handle a load.
 (You’ll need that ability, too, as you’ll be toting food across the Wind River Range in Wyoming and snowshoes through Colorado’s San Juans.)
 Tip: Use a pack liner like a trash compactor bag to waterproof your gear.

 The CDT doesn’t always have tree cover, so your shelter should be strong enough to stay up during a windy, exposed night on a high ridge.
-For southbound hikers, mosquitoes swarm in the Anaconda Pintler range of Montana; no matter which way you choose to tackle the CDT, you’ll probably spend a night or more in the snow.
+For southbound hikers, mosquitoes swarm in the Anaconda Pintler range of Montana; northbounders will encounter them in the Wind River range.
+And no matter which way you choose to tackle the CDT, you’ll probably spend a night or more in the snow.
 The two-person Tarp Tent Double Rainbow is a time-tested shelter that provides the coverage and bug protection of a tent, but the low weight of a tarp.
-It uses trekking poles to become free-standing and is a good balance of weight, price, and durability.
+It uses trekking poles for a free-standing pitch and is a good balance of weight, price, and durability.
+(While there's a single-person version, most hikers appreciate having the extra space for their gear.)

 Sleeping Bag or Quilt